Frequently Asked Questions

 A:

-3) you will need to pay for your first month ($75/month, credit card and cash payments only)
+3) you will need to pay for your first month ($75/month, credit/debit card payments only).

 5) you will need to purchase a Judo Gi ( uniform).
 It must be a Judo gi ( not a Karate gi, bjj gi, or anything else), and it can be either white or blue...single weave is best for Florida.
-Again, the instructor can help you with obtaining a gi ( usually the price will be around $70, without shipping costs).
+Again, the instructor can advise you with this (usually the price will be around $70, without shipping costs).

 Q: When can I get a black belt?